Reliquary-Tools/daedalus/README.md

 ## Direction

-The app is intentionally standalone for now.
-Shared RELIQUARY behavior such as licensing, update channels, app discovery, and Obelisk integration should later move into shared crates/packages.
+The app is not meant to be standalone.
+Shared RELIQUARY behavior such as licensing, downloads, update channels, app discovery, are linked to Obelisk.

 ## Licence
 Copyright (c) 2026 Seoloon.